agshadow/hotrocks/README.md

 emailUsername = "email@email.com"
 emailPassword = "emailpassword"
 adminPassword = "password hash" (werkzeug.security ->generate_password_hash)
+note: any changes to the .env file, you will need to restart the server.

 install dependencies from pyproject.toml: pip install -e .